SPMIC-UoN/ON-Harmony_UKBB_pipeline/README.md

 *. init_vars*

 This will activate the UKBB Conda environment.
 We can then run the pipeline.
-Ocne NIFTIs are available, the pipeline can be called using `bb_pipeline.py` (in the bb_pipeline_tools folder, but should be added to PATH by init_vars).
+Once NIFTIs are available, the pipeline can be called using `bb_pipeline.py` (in the bb_pipeline_tools folder, but should be added to PATH by init_vars).
 So:

 *bb_pipeline.py subjectFolder*

 where subjectFolder contains the input NIFTI files for a given subject.
 Notice that the current version of the pipeline expects that subjectFolder is within the parent UKB-pipeline directory (i.e. within $BBDIR).

 Notice that the original version performs *gradient non-linearity corrections* on the data using scanner-specific files.
 In this version, we have turned off the grad-nonlin corrections.

+Finally, make sure to add the following three files with `pre-trained models (for BIANCA and FIX)`, following the instructions from https://www.fmrib.ox.ac.uk/ukbiobank/fbp.

 Input Requirements